leoture/MockSwift/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+- [ ] I have read the [CONTRIBUTING](https://github.com/leoture/MockSwift/blob/master/CONTRIBUTING.md).

 **Describe the bug**
-A clear and concise description of what the bug is.
+`A clear and concise description of what the bug is.`

 **To Reproduce**
-Steps or codes to reproduce the behavior:
+`Steps or codes to reproduce the behavior:`

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+`A clear and concise description of what you expected to happen.`

 **OS:**
 - [ ] macOS
 - [ ] Linux

 **Swift version:**
-Specified the version here
+`Add the version here`

 **Xcode version:**
-Specified the version here
+`Add the version here`

 **Additional context**
-Add any other context about the problem here.
+`Add any other context about the problem here.`